 Regarding BMW US Capital, it is important to highlight that the net result arises predominantly from the net interest margin between funding provided to affiliates and the cost of funds from the Company's borrowings, along with the fair value gain or loss from financial instruments.
 BMW US Capital, in October 2020 updated its business model and implemented a liquidity fee to be received from BMW AG.
-The Company reported a gain before taxation of \$49.2 million, an increase of \$138.3 million, compared to the loss before taxation for December 31, 2020 of \$89.0 million.
-The increase was primarily driven by the lower interest rate environment.
+The Company reported an income before taxation of \$59.4 million, an increase of \$10 million, compared to the income before taxation for December 31, 2021, of \$49.2 million.
+The increase was primarily driven by the positive result yielding from the fair value results.